Current Projects

 Students interested in earning research credit through Independent Study (EPSY 396) or Directed Research (EPSY 398) should complete an application: Diverse Families & School Readiness Lab – UG Research Assistant Application and email it to Dr. Coba (scobaro2@uic.edu).

-The Diverse Families and School Readiness lab is looking for highly motivated, independent, and responsible students who are interested in gaining valuable research experience in the areas of home-school collaboration, preschool-to-kindergarten transition, Latino families, African-American families, school readiness (e.g., academic, socio-emotional, physical), or parental involvement.
+The Diverse Families and School Readiness lab is looking for highly motivated, independent, collaborative, and responsible students who are interested in gaining valuable qualitative research experience!

 Responsibilities may include any of the following: